paulocilasjr/training-material/topics/statistics/tutorials/image_learner/tutorial.md

 # Comparison with Shetty et al. (2022)

 To contextualize our results, we compare against the CNN results reported by Shetty et al. (2022) on HAM10000 {% cite Shetty2022 %}.
-Note that their work used k-fold cross-validation on a selected subset with augmentation, while our Image Learner experiment evaluates a train/validation/test split on a balanced, preprocessed subset (1,400 images, 200 per class).

 | Metric | Shetty et al., 2022 (CNN) | Image Learner (this tutorial) |
 |---|---:|---:|